IMPORTANT UPDATE ON THE FURTHO PIT DEVELOPMENT

 - WRITE TO WNC PLANNING

-- The deadline for comments has now been updated to 3rd April.
-Whether or not you have objected to this already, now is the time to do so again.
+- Whether or not you have objected to this already, now is the time to do so again.
 There have been several changes and new documents submitted to the application throughout the past year, some of which may supersede your previous comments, so check and update if necessary - this is the last chance to let WNC know that your opposition to this is still strong.
 Please read through the information on our website, which will help inform you of how this application may affect you, what may have changed, and how you can send in your comments to the council.
 You don’t have to live in West Northants to comment.
-And although comments will be considered up to the date of the SPC meeting, it is better to submit them by the new deadline of 3rd April.
+Despite the comments deadline having passed, all comments will still be considered up to the date of the SPC meeting.
 More info on objecting can be found here:

-- PREPARE TO TURN UP & SHOW YOUR OPPOSITION - Try to attend the SPC meeting (or come along to the Councillors’ site visit).
+- PREPARE TO TURN UP AT THE SPC & SHOW YOUR OPPOSITION - Try to attend the SPC meeting.
 Or just come along before the meeting to help demonstrate the strength of opposition to the development at The Forum in Towcester.
 The more people showing their opposition in person, the stronger the message this sends to the SPC Councillors that this is the wrong development in the wrong place.
+We will let you know via our social media once we know a date for the SPC Meeting.

 Thank you to all of those who have supported this campaign so far.
 We will keep you updated on the latest via this website, our Mailing List, Facebook page and Instagram.